Need an EPC in Slough?

 More Info

-The Ministry of Housing Communities and Local Government have for the past 10 years maintained a register of all EPCs.
+The Ministry of Housing Communities and Local Government have for the past 10 years maintained a register of all Energy Performance Certificates.
 The register is found at www.epcregister.com.
-You can check here to see if your properties have a valid Certificate and see that they meet at least the minimum E rating.
+You can check here to find out if your rentals have a valid Certificate and determine that they meet at least the minimum E rating.

-A recent post in the Telegraph taken from information on the register discovered that around 250,000 investors are yet to conform to the new rules.
+A recent post in the Telegraph taken from information on the register discovered that around 250,000 investors are yet to comply with the new rules.
 The article is available here.
 Make sure you are not one of them.
 As time passes, we anticipate a growing number of Local Authorities to get up to speed with enforcements.

-The policies, having said that, are not intended to be onerous.
-The first step to take is to get an EPC lodged on the register and if it is less than an E, to show that you are taking or have taken actions to reach an E. Even if it doesn’t reach an E, there are certain exemptions that you might then be able to apply for.
-We can provide expect guidance on all aspects of MEES.
+The rules, having said that, are not intended to be onerous.
+The first step to take is to get an EPC lodged on the register and if it is less than an E, to show that you are taking or have taken actions to reach an E. Even if it doesn’t reach an E, there are certain exemptions that you could then be able to apply for.
+We can give you expect guidance on all aspects of MEES.

 SAP Calculations